SALTHOUSE

 View of Salthouse and the church from the beach |

 To the back of the village the land rises quite steeply and on the top of the ridge is Salthouse Heath.
-This is an ancient site and has been returned to heathland after an invasion of trees.
-The heath gives wonderful views of the coast, the village and church below.
+The ridge was created at the end of the last ice age, when the ice sheet ground to halt at about this point.
+As the ice melted, it dropped all the material it was carrying and this formed the ridge we see today.
+The heath gives wonderful views of the Norfolk Coast, the village and church below.
 The heath itself is crisscrossed by a network of footpaths and is great for a walk.
-As well as heather and ferns, the heath now contains many wild flowers, including Foxglove and Wild Rose. |
+The heath is like a wild garden, full of heather and ferns, plus wild flowers including foxglove and rose. |

 Salthouse church from Salthouse Heath |